Best 5 Swimming Beaches in Maryland

 Discover a stunning 10-mile coastline where sun-drenched sands meet the invigorating Atlantic Ocean.
 Open from 6 a.m. to 10 p.m., lifeguards from 10 a.m. to 5:30 p.m. ensure safety.

 Enjoy warm waters peaking at 23-26°C in August and cooler currents of 3-7°C in March.
-Whether relaxation or excitement calls, this coastal paradise awaits, promising lasting memories by the ocean's soothing melody.
+Whether relaxation or excitement calls, this coastal paradise awaits, promising lasting memories with the ocean's soothing melody.

 2. Assateague State Park